 Using a course of antibiotics is an effective way of treating cystitis.
 Usually, you will be required to take a tablet two to four times a day for three days, and they should start to have an effect within the first couple of days.
 Trimethoprim is generally prescribed to treat the condition.
 This works to prevent the spread of the infection.
 As with most medicines, there are some mild side effects you may experience when using this particular antibiotic, such as nausea, loss of appetite and trouble sleeping.
 If you’re interested in learning more about trimethoprim, it is highly recommended that you speak to a medical professional such as your doctor or an online specialist like Click Pharmacy.

 To keep your discomfort at bay, you could try using over-the-counter painkillers, such as paracetamol or ibuprofen.
 Taking painkillers could help take the edge off, allowing you to carry on with your day without being held back.
-You can purchase these medicines from your local chemist or supermarket.
+You can purchase these medicines from your local chemist, supermarket or trusted pharmacies like the Canadian Pharmacy.
 However, if you’re unsure whether they’re suitable for you, you should speak to your pharmacist or GP before taking them.